andylytical/brewpi-backup/README.md

 1. Assume logged in as user `pi` with default home at `/home/pi` and default brewpi webdir at `/var/www/html`.
 1. Tested on Raspbery Pi 3 running `Raspbian (jessie) LITE`
+1. Per-Day Fermentation Rate requires a Tilt Hydrometer.
+Backup HTML files *should* still work fine but the fermentation rates will be empty.

 # Installation